Todd Muller: Retirement announcement, reversal, and re-announcement

-Luxon's shadow cabinet

-In December 2021, Muller became the National Party's spokesperson for oceans and fisheries and internal affairs.
-In October 2022, Muller also became its acting spokesperson for agriculture, biosecurity, and food safety after Barbara Kuriger resigned from those positions due to a personal conflict of interest.
-Following a reshuffle on January 2023, Muller was confirmed as National's agriculture spokesperson and also became the party's climate change spokesperson.
+In December 2021, Christopher Luxon took over leadership of the National Party from Judith Collins.
+Subsequently, Muller announced that he had reversed his decision and would not retire.
+It was reported that Luxon asked him to stay on.
+Muller became the National Party's spokesperson for oceans and fisheries and internal affairs in the Luxon shadow cabinet.
+In October 2022, Muller also became National's acting spokesperson for agriculture, biosecurity, and food safety after Barbara Kuriger resigned from those positions due to a personal conflict of interest.
+Following a reshuffle in January 2023, Muller was confirmed as National's agriculture spokesperson and also became the party's climate change spokesperson.
 He was promoted to 12th place in Luxon's shadow cabinet.

-In March 2023, Muller announced he would in fact leave politics at the 2023 general election.
+In March 2023, Muller announced he would, in fact, leave politics at the 2023 general election, stating that he did not "have enough fire in the belly for the job" and that he would like to spend more time with his family.
 His spokesperson roles were assigned to other National MPs.
+In exit interviews, he said that he did not think that his mental health would withstand the pressures of a ministerial role.